lammps/lammps/doc/src/fix_shake.rst

 .. versionchanged:: 15Sep2022

-These fixes may still be used during minimization.
+These fixes may now also be used during minimization.
 In that case the constraints are *approximated* by strong harmonic restraints.

 **SHAKE vs RATTLE:**